 Carle B. Robbins Jr. Bandstand

-The bandstand, officially named The Carle B. Robbins Jr. Bandstand (pictured here in its winter finery with Christmas decorations, circa December ‘06) was built during the summer and “gifted” to The Durham Township very recently.
+The bandstand, officially named The Carle B. Robbins Jr. Bandstand, was built during the summer of 2006 and gifted to Durham Township.
 DHS is exceptionally pleased to have made this contribution to the Township and to have been able to name it after a fellow DHS director who passed in 2005.
 Carle was one of the better people on this earth and we will miss him mightily.